dradetsky/mutt-gmail-oauth/readme.md

 Automatically setting up a systemd service to run `offlineimap` obviously only works on linux, and I don't really know how launchd works.
 Interested MacOS or Windows users can consult `templates/offlineimap-user.service` and in particular the `ExecStart` line.
-You can use this to

-1. Just run `offlineimap` on the command line

-2. Figure out how to port the systemd service to launchpad (I can't really be bothered at the moment)
+You can use this to figure out how to port the systemd service to launchd (I can't really be bothered at the moment).

+Alternatively, we also generate the script `1-time-imap.sh` inside the mutt user dir, so you can just run that to get mail.

 # Account switching is slightly awkward